-Security concerns are raised over Applicant's accrual of delinquent federal taxes for tax year 2011 and accumulation of two delinquent consumer accounts.
-Applicant's accumulation of delinquent federal taxes for tax year 2011 and his accumulation of delinquent consumer debts warrant the application of four of the disqualifying conditions (DC) of the Guidelines: DC ¶¶ 19(a), "inability to satisfy debts"; 19 (b), "unwillingness to satisfy debts regardless of the ability to do so"; 19(c), "a history of not meeting financial obligations"; and 19(f), "failure to file or fraudulently filing annual Federal, state, or local income tax returns or failure to pay annual Federal, state, or local income tax as required."
+Security concerns are raised over Applicant's accrual of delinquent consumer accounts.
+Applicant's accumulation of delinquent consumer debts warrant the application of three of the disqualifying conditions (DC) of the Guidelines: DC ¶¶ 19(a), "inability to satisfy debts"; 19 (b), "unwillingness to satisfy debts regardless of the ability to do so"; and 19(c), "a history of not meeting financial obligations."

-Applicant's pleading admissions with respect to his accumulation of delinquent consumer debts negate the need for any independent proof (see McCormick on Evidence, § 262 (6th ed.
+Applicant's pleading admissions with respect to his accumulation of delinquent consumer debts negate the need for any independent proof (see McCormick on

+Evidence, § 262 (6th ed.
 2006)).
 Each of Applicant's delinquent consumer debts are fully documented in his credit reports and create some judgment issues.
 See ISCR Case 03-01059 at 3 (App.
 Bd.
 Sep.
 24, 2004).